tmcf/fbfn-emulator-tests/README.md

+## This issue has been resolved

+This firebase issue was resolved.
+This repo is now archived.

 ## functions emulator vs functions shell differences connecting to production firestore

 This issue concerns accessing the project's live firestore instance when testing local